Early Years Foundation Stage

 The impact of our EYFS curriculum is seen through our wonderful children.
 They are happy, well-rounded and confident children, who are enthusiastic and excited about learning.
 Following adult-inputs, children often independently repeat and enhance learning experiences during continuous provision sessions, which demonstrates that they are motivated, engaged and stimulated by the learning experiences.

 Professional dialogue and monitoring of the teaching and pedagogy in our EYFS are reviewed and evaluated regularly and staff in our nursery and reception class complete regular CPD in order to enhance their practice.
 New knowledge from the research and courses is positively reflected in subsequent teaching and the classroom environment.
 Our EYFS provision and practice is always a high priority on our rigorous School Development Plan, which means our practice is ever-changing and improving, and this has a positive impact on the children’s learning.

 Our assessment procedures allow us to evaluate how and what the children are learning in detail and plan for their specific next steps.
 Our children arrive at our school with skills broadly in line with national averages.
-During their time in our EYFS, they make good levels of development: last year 93% of children achieved a Good Level of Development.
-Achievement at the end of reception is consistently well above Local Authority and national averages.
+During their time in our EYFS, they make good levels of development.
+Last year, 80% of children achieved a Good Level of Development.
 Ultimately, our children leave our EYFS with the key knowledge and personal skills that will help them have a successful transition into year 1.

-The end of year expectations are in the attached documents.
+The end of year expectations can be found in the attached documents.

 Class 1's webpage has information about how parents can support their child's learning at home, as well as overviews of the knowledge and skills that are being taught this half term.

 A detailed progression document of the knowledge and skills that are taught throughout Nursery and Reception is held in school.